Melagiris/muggerCRB/README.md

 # muggerCRB
-Multi-scale modeling for mugger crocodiles
+Multi-scale modeling for mugger crocodiles in Cauvery River Basin